 “I am aware that many object to the severity of my language; but is there not cause for severity?
 I will be as harsh as truth, and as uncompromising as justice.
 On this subject, I do not wish to think, or speak, or write, with moderation.
 No!
 No!
 Tell a man whose house is on fire to give a moderate alarm; tell him to moderately rescue his wife from the hands of the ravisher; tell the mother to gradually extricate her babe from the fire into which it has fallen;—but urge me not to use moderation in a cause like the present.”

-On July 4, 1854, Garrison publicly burned a copy of the Constitution, condemning it as “a Covenant with Death, an Agreement with Hell,” referring three-fifths compromise that had written slavery into the Constitution, in which three out of every five slaves were counted as people.
+On July 4, 1854, Garrison publicly burned a copy of the Constitution, condemning it as “a Covenant with Death, an Agreement with Hell,” referring to the Three-Fifths Compromise that had written slavery into the Constitution, in which three out of every five slaves were counted as people.

 Above is a 19th Century photo of the Thomas Manning house on North Main Street.
 To it’s right is the Ipswich Female Seminary.
-The cellar of the house is very large and includes a number of brick storerooms.
+The cellar of the Manning house is very large and includes a number of brick storerooms.
 There is an old local custom that a small hidden brick chamber under a trap door led to a tunnel leading downhill to the Ipswich River.
 Slaves would be taken after dark to the river behind the house, where they would take small boats to the wharf and board freight ships to Nova Scotia.
 It is more likely that they left through a small window in that chamber, and walked down to the river, or were transported by wagons to Newbury, as has been reported.